 I am an Assistant Professor in the Economics Department at Pomona College, California, where I teach in the Economics and PPE programs.
 Prior to that, I spent two years at New York University as a postdoctoral fellow.
 I received an MA in Philosophy & Economics from the University of Bayreuth in 2012 and a PhD in Economics from the University of Freiburg in 2018.

-I employ a combination of methods (experimental, philosophical, formal-mathematical, and historical-contextual) in my work.
+I employ a combination of methods (experimental, philosophical, and historical-contextual) in my work.
 This follows Elinor Ostrom’s maxim, which states that the use of multiple research methods is often the most powerful way to study complex social phenomena.

 You can contact me at: